 National Park Geek is a line of the Department of Nature, sharing the love of the outdoors by the experiences and memories created as we live life to the fullest.

-Daniel started National Park Geek to spread the word of how wonderful our National Parks are to us all.
+Daniel started National Park Geek in 2015 to spread the word of how wonderful our National Parks are to us all.
 A life long lover of nature and photography, the idea of creating National Park Geek was formed as a way to share his passions.
 "It has been incredible to see and be inspired by the other National Park Geeks daily with their photos.
 It is so wonderful to see the fun and excitement created by a visit to a National Park or site.
 They are truly America's Best Idea.
 I look forward to seeing you in a park soon."

 Julie Crawford is an adventure wedding photographer, Magnolia + Ember, based in Tennessee.
 Driven by a wandering spirit craving Earth's magnificent wonders, she travels around the world photographing wild couples who love from the soul.
 As a nature enthusiast, she continues to grow her passion project Wander Knot by expressing herself through the art of travel photography, blogging, clothing, and jewelry designs.
 In her journey she has found a special place in her heart for National Parks for reasons that are nearly unexplainable.
 She now wishes to give back to the park service even though it will never match what it has given her.

 Social Media and Website Links: